confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 3. Select **Global Access**, then click Next.
 4. Save your API key and secret - you will need these during the workshop.
-5. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API Access** tab.
+5. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API keys** tab.
 If you don’t see the API key populate right away, refresh the browser.

 ## <a name="step-5"></a>**Enable Schema Registry**